Business

 Based on the ages of our kids and the schools’ main entry points, we would apply in the Fall of 2029 for our daughter to enter as a 4th grader and our son to enter as a 7th grader at Punahou in 2030.
 Or we can apply in the Fall of 2031 for 6th grade and 9th grade in 2032.

-Relocating to Honolulu in 2032 is probably best because our children will learn more Mandarin at our their school, which goes until the 8th grade.
+Relocating to Honolulu in 2032 is probably best because our children will learn more Mandarin at their school, which goes until the 8th grade.
 We’ll get to enjoy our San Francisco home we just bought in 2023 for nine years.

 The Fear Of Being A Stranger In A New City Is Overblown